dangnm9699/handwritten-digit-recognition/README.md

-# Neural Network Raw Python
+# Neural Network In Python From Scratch

 *Build neural network in Python from scratch*
 <br/>